Crisp surround sound. On-ear command center for custom sound balance. Can add a mod kit. For long gaming sessions and tournaments.

 Build quality does not last as long as more expensive models.

 A good entry-level option.
 Large over-the-ear cups.
 Sound isolation for focusing on media.
 Microphone is also noise-cancelling.

-The plastic exterior is prone to dents and scratches from heavy gaming or accidental drops.
+The plastic exterior is prone to dents and scratches.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Imagine a gaming experience in which you can hear every footstep, every character’s voice, and each bell and whistle around you.
 You haven't truly experienced immersive, next generation gameplay until you’ve played wearing a high-quality Xbox One headset.